omarfawzi/Nginx-Ratelimiter-Proxy/Readme.md

 - Replicas should only be used for **read-heavy** operations that are not time-sensitive.

 Using a replica for rate limiting can lead to bypassing rate limits and unexpected behaviors, defeating the purpose of traffic control.

+#### Redis Cluster Compatibility

+This implementation is **Redis Cluster-safe** because:

+- It ensures that all keys used in rate limiting share the **same hash slot**, preventing cross-slot errors.
+- The rate limit keys are prefixed consistently with a `{}` hash tag, ensuring that Redis Cluster treats them as belonging to the same shard.

 ## 🛠️ Extending Nginx Configuration with Snippets